 A DIY work around for vegan oyster sauce can be made with half a tablespoon of dark soy sauce and half a teaspoon of vegan Worcestershire sauce – this would be the equivalent of one tablespoon of oyster sauce.
 This will add depth of flavour to your cooking, although admittedly it’s not traditional, and won’t be thick and gloopy like Oyster sauce.

+Miso paste is a great alternative for shrimp paste.
 Shrimp paste is certainly not vegan.
 It’s often used in Thai curry pastes.
 If a vegetable Thai curry is listed on a menu in a standard Thai restaurant, it’s unlikely to be vegan or vegetarian.

 It’s always worth asking restaurants in Thailand if they can make a curry vegan though – we’ve found that most places are willing to accommodate.
 Thai people aren’t always familiar with the word ‘vegan’, but if you specify ‘no meat, no fish, no oyster sauce, no egg’ they generally understand.